huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 [@gogginsCantHurtMe2018]

 > _“Our culture has become hooked on the quick-fix, the life hack, efficiency.
 Everyone is on the hunt for that simple action algorithm that nets maximum profit with the least amount of effort.
-There's no denying this attitude may get you some of the trappings of success, if you're lucky, but it will not lead to a calloused mind or self-mastery.
-If you want to master the mind and remove your governor, you'll have to become addicted to hard work.
+There’s no denying this attitude may get you some of the trappings of success, if you’re lucky, but it will not lead to a calloused mind or self-mastery.
+If you want to master the mind and remove your governor, you’ll have to become addicted to hard work.
 Because passion and obsession, even talent, are only useful tools if you have the work ethic to back them up.” _

 [@leeBeWaterMy2020]